IKATS/IKATS/CONTRIBUTING.operator.md

 Here is the list (*in progress*) of the types to be used by operators

+#Review#176667 mise en page : il manque des retours à la ligne entre chaque type
 **bool** : boolean (true,false)
 **date** : timestamp (milliseconds since EPOCH).
-Is formatted to ISO-8601 date in GUI **ds_name** : string identifying the dataset name **md_list** : list of metadata
+Is formatted to ISO-8601 date in GUI **ds_name** : string identifying the dataset name
+#Review#176667 give an example of metadata list
+**md_list** : list of metadata
 **number** : any number
 **text** : any string
+**list** : selectbox using “domain” field for allowed values
+#Review#176667 precise : tsuid is the unique identifier of a TS *IN DATABASE* (2 occurences in 2 lines)
-**list** : selectbox using “domain” field for allowed values **ts_list** : list of duet “{tsuid: x, fid: y}” where tsuid is the unique identifier of a TS and fid the Functional Identifier of the TS (human readable version of TSUID)
+**ts_list** : list of duet “{tsuid: x, fid: y}” where tsuid is the unique identifier of a TS and fid the Functional Identifier of the TS (human readable version of TSUID)
 **tsuid** : string defining the unique identifier of a TS **tsuid_list** : list of TSUID